 The category, "Increase in New Jobs at Qualifying Projects (FTE)," is not a running total, but the actual number of new jobs reported by the projects in each year.
-For example, from 2006-2012, the 45 projects added 7,103 new employees.
-In 2013, the 57 projects (three approved from 2006-2008, six approved in 2009, 12 approved in 2010, 12 approved in 2011, 12 approved in 2012, and 12 approved 2013) added 2,199 additional new employees.
+For example, from 2006-2013, the 57 projects added 9,302 new employees.
+In 2014, the 73 projects (three approved from 2006-2008, six approved in 2009, 12 approved in 2010, 12 approved in 2011, 12 approved in 2012, 12 approved in 2013, and 16 approved in 2014) added 1,221 additional new employees.
 The number of new jobs reported for the year is the net number for all projects reporting.
 The decline in number of new jobs reported by one project is netted against the increase in the number of new employees.
 Generally, the largest increase in FTEs will occur at the beginning of a project as new employees are hired so that the project will attain at least the minimum required levels.
 Throughout the entitlement period, the increase in new FTEs may slow, stop, or reverse, but the project must continue to maintain the minimum required level of FTEs to avoid recapture.